 A traumatic brain injury often alters a person’s temperament and this causes personality changes which may lead to impulsive or erratic behavior.

-Most people suffer with impulse control after a TBI.
-This often causes them to boldly say inappropriate things or make very rash, illogical decisions.
 They are mostly unaware of the fact that they are being irrational and will therefor refuse to listen to reason.
-They might become moody, aggressive or depressed.

 3. A TBI may affect a person’s senses